tomorrowdevs-projects/programming-basics/projects/m6/003-lotto-calculate-prizes/js/README.md

 >
 ```
-Once generated, they will all be printed on the monitor, an example below <a name="print"></a>
+Once generated, they will all be printed on the monitor, the ticket.txt file will also be created to facilitate printing, an example below <a name="print"></a>
 ```
 +==========================================================+
 |                   LOTTO GAME TICKET #1 **€ 6**           |